Slow machines represent one of the largest sources of questions to Ask Leo!

 Regardless of the specifics, the underlying theme is simple: it’s slow.

-The problem is that there are many, many reasons that a machine could slow down.
+There are many, many reasons that a machine could slow down.

 It’s a slow machine